 An SMS survey is a great way to gain insights into how your business and products are currently valued and how you can make improvements.
 According to an article by Customer Think, SMS is 209% more effective in getting responses than other channels like email, Facebook, and phone calls.

-Important considerations for business texting
+Important considerations for business text messaging services

-To get the best out of business texting, and to ensure your SMS practices are legal, there are several points to think about:
+To get the best out of business texting, and to ensure your SMS marketing practices are legal, there are several points to think about:

 Permission - it’s now law in many countries that subscribers give their express written consent to receive SMS marketing messages from a business.
 This can be done via a signup form online or offline, or by encouraging people to text a number to opt-in.